Johncci/summer-soccer-camp/README.md

   * Am I Responsive? - To show the website image on a range of devices.

   * Ezgif.com - To optimize images.

+  * NVaccess.org - To test the alt and aria-lable attributes.
 <br>

 ## <U>**Testing and Bugs**</U>